grunwaldlab/heat-tree/docs/architecture.md

 - N_i = The number of characters in the label of leaf node i.
 Always > 0
 - S_i = A unitless factor for scaling font size for the label of leaf node i.
 Always > 0
 - W = The mean width of a character for the given font, expressed as a proportion of its height.
 Always > 0.
 Default: 0.65
-- `minFontPx` = The minimum height of characters in labels in pixels.
+- `minFontPx` = The minimum height in pixels of characters in labels.
 Always > 0.
-Default: 12
+Default: 10
-- `idealFontPx` = The ideal height of characters in labels in pixels.
+- `idealFontPx` = The ideal height in pixels of characters in labels.
 Always > 0.
 Default: 18
+- `maxFontPx` = The maximum height in pixels of characters in labels.
+Always > 0.
+Default: 32
 - `branchLenToPxFactor` = The factor used to convert branch lengths to pixels.
 Always > 0
 - `labelSizeToPxFactor` = The factor used to convert leaf annotations to pixels.
 Always > 0
 - `treeWidthPx` = The width of the plotted tree, including any annotations, in pixels.
 Always > 0